raphslalom/ds-vm/readme.md

 Windows:

-1. Open notepad as administrator
+1. Open Notepad (run as administrator).
 2. Open this file: `c:\Windows\System32\drivers\etc\hosts` (select "All files" to list all the files, not just `.txt` files).
 3. Add this line at the bottom:

    ```
    192.168.33.10	slalomdsvm
    ```
-4. Save and exit
+4. Save and exit.